-The Office of Retirement Services administers retirement programs for Michigan's state employees, public school employees, judges, state police, and National Guard members.
-ORS serves more than 553,000 customers (approximately 267,000 active and 288,000 retired), representing one of every 14 Michigan adults.
-ORS customers live in approximately one of every nine Michigan households.
+The Michigan Office of Retirement Services (ORS) administers retirement programs for Michigan's state employees, public school employees, judges, state police, and National Guard members.
+ORS serves more than 598,000 customers (approximately 288,000 active and 310,000 retired), representing 1 of every 13 Michigan adults.
+ORS customers live in approximately 1 of every 8 Michigan households.

-Within these systems, ORS administers five defined benefit pension plans, four defined benefit retiree healthcare plans, and two defined contribution plans, managing combined net assets of over $73.3 billion.
-ORS is responsible for the 18th largest public pension system in the US and the 43rd largest pension system in the world.
-In fiscal year 2019, ORS paid out more than $7.7 billion in pension and healthcare benefits.
+Within these systems, ORS administers five defined benefit pension plans, four defined benefit retiree healthcare plans, and two defined contribution plans, managing combined net assets of over $108.8 billion.
+ORS is responsible for the 21st largest public pension system in the U.S. and the 49th largest pension system in the world.
+In fiscal year 2021, ORS paid out more than $7.8 billion in pension and healthcare benefits.

 ORS is a division of Michigan's Department of Technology, Management and Budget.

 ORS was awarded the 2019 Standards Award from the Public Pension Coordinating Councils Standards Program (PPCC) for both funding and administration.
 ORS has received this award every year since 2004.
 The PPCC Standards reflect expectations for public retirement system management and administration and serve as a benchmark for all defined benefit public plans to be measured.